AcgnXTorrent/PublicAPI-FSD/README.md

 We recommend using 'multipart/form-data' to encode, that can prevents coding errors from upload.

-You need to specify the type "mod" as "Upload".
+You need to specify the type "mod" as "upload".

 The server will be return a message of JSON to display status in after uploaded.